 - Position: Lecturer in Law

-- Areas of expertise: Tort law; medical law; private law theory; medical ethics; negligence; surrogacy; utilitarianism.
+- Areas of expertise: Tort law; medical law; private law theory; negligence; reproduction; surrogacy; medical treatment of children; informed consent; utilitarianism.

 - Email: C.J.Purshouse@leeds.ac.uk

 - Phone: +44(0)113 343 5050